YilanDong19/Machine-learning-with-ABIDE/README.md

 I uploaded all the necessary scripts to this folder as a copy for those who want to have a quick look.
 Most of the scripts are named by "machine learning model" + "feature type", for example, AE_FCN_fMRI.ipynb is to train Auto-encoder + fully connected neural network (AE-FCN) on fMRI features.
 The scripts named "EMMA_*" can only be run after all the other scripts, since EMMA ensemble method is to combine the outputs of all the machine learning models.

 ###  Folder "SmoothGrad_interpretation":
-The SmoothGrad application to FCN, AE-FCN, GCN, EV-GCN have been uploaded to this folder.
-We applied the SmoothGrad interpretation methods to FCN, AE-FCN, GCN and EV-GCN to study model stability and understand what features contributed to model decision-making.
+The SmoothGrad application for FCN, AE-FCN, GCN, and EV-GCN has been uploaded to this folder.
+We utilized SmoothGrad interpretation methods on these models to assess their stability and identify the features influencing their decision-making.

 ###  References
 [1] Rakić, Mladen, Mariano Cabezas, Kaisar Kushibar, Arnau Oliver, and Xavier Lladó.
 2020.
 ‘Improving the Detection of Autism Spectrum Disorder by Combining Structural and Functional MRI Information’.
 NeuroImage: Clinical 25(November 2019). doi: 10.1016/j.nicl.2020.102181.